Since I changed my diet, my pantry, fridge, and freezer had to change too. Let’s take a look together!

 - Goat/sheep yogurt: I switch between the Bellwether sheep and the plain Capretta goat one.

-- Eggs: I eat a lot of eggs, usually fried with no oil in a cast iron pan or poached when I want to challenge myself!
-If I have the opportunity to visit a farmers’ market I buy them there, otherwise I pick the Vital Farms Organic Eggs from Whole Foods.
+- Eggs: I sued to eat them only fried in a cast iron pan, but I recently realized I love scrambled eggs – especially since I bought this truffle ghee.
+I mean, do I really need to explain?
+If I have the opportunity to visit a farmers’ market I buy a pack of 12 eggs there, otherwise I pick the Vital Farms Organic Eggs from Whole Foods.

 - Fish (wild salmon, rockfish, octopus, etc.): I’m still learning what to buy and where.
 Until now I only bought stuff from Whole Foods and from the Tokyo Fish Market – where I finally found clams – and I always spend at least 15 minutes checking this app, trying to figure out what it’s ok and what’s not.